martinberlin/udpx/README.md

 **udpx is a compression technology to transport data.**

 This technology will be used in a future project in partnership with Hendrik Putzek but can be individually tested as mean to transport compressed data between devices.
+We are using [Brotli](http://manpages.ubuntu.com/manpages/bionic/man1/brotli.1.html) as a compression algorithm to transport data between frontend (nodejs) and the firmware (esp32)
+This library represents the Firmware part and it should be compiled using Platformio in a ESP32 board.

 ### License